EESSI/docs/docs/getting_access/eessi_container.md

 #!/usr/bin/env bash
 #
 # This script determines which architectures are included in the
 # latest EESSI pilot version.
-It makes use of the specifc directory
+It makes use of the specific directory
 # structure in the EESSI pilot repository.
 #